 My interest grew as I learned more about this group of people and the dynamic and complex experiences they have had in the UAE.

 The summer before my senior year at Wheaton, I returned to the UAE with a growing anthropological framework and the words of Dr. Folch echoing in my ear: “make the familiar foreign and the foreign familiar.”
 The desert heat hit me in familiar waves as I passed camels in pickup trucks and sand dunes rippled past on either side of the highway.

 I sat for hours in malls and majalis (sitting rooms) with Baloch women, asking questions and hearing stories, sharing our lives and drinking chai.
 I was humbled by their willingness to share their family’s stories, triumphs, struggles, obstacles and hopes with me.
 One dear Baloch friend taught me how to make cardamom chai and even had a Balochi outfit made for me!
 Through the process of interviewing, I learned how to ask better questions and refined my focus in research.

 I landed in my senior year at Wheaton with a mountain of jet lag and audio transcriptions to work through.
 During the fall semester, I worked with my data under the guidance of Dr. Christa Tooley and began to write an ethnography.
-In the spring, I had the privilege of presenting my findings on campus with the support and sponsorship of the GEL office and the Department of Sociology and Anthropology.
+In the spring, I had the privilege of presenting my findings on campus with the support and sponsorship of the GPS office and the Department of Sociology and Anthropology.

 After receiving 1st prize in Anthropology for the Ivan J. Fahs Student Paper Writing Competition for my ethnography on displaced Baloch women in Al Ain, UAE, Dr. Tooley encouraged me to submit to the Journal for Undergraduate Ethnography (JUE).